Gosford House: In the 20th and 21st centuries

 Inside, the building exceeds the expectations raised by its elegant exterior.
 The Marble Hall, in the south wing, is arguably the most arresting of its many fine features.
 It was completed in 1891 by William Young for the tenth Earl of Wemyss and rises to a height of three storeys, with a magnificent double staircase leading to a surrounding picture gallery.
 The elaborate fireplace, alabaster colonnades and ornate plasterwork reflect the strong Italianate taste of the tenth Earl, while the Palladian screen of Venetian windows are reminiscent of Adam’s original designs.

 The 13th Earl has authorized conservation work, partly to repair damage caused while the property was used by the Army.

 Several film productions have utilized the site, including the 2000 film House of Mirth, directed by Terence Davies and based on the novel by Edith Wharton, and the second and third season of Outlander, the Starz!
 Network television series based on the novels by Diana Gabaldon.
-The house also appeared in The Awakening, starring Rebecca Hall.
+The house also appeared in the ghost film The Awakening, starring Rebecca Hall.